 The Rogers family settled in what is now Dunbarton, New Hampshire where James named the area of the Great Meadow, Montalona for his old home near Londonderry, Ireland.
 In 2005 I registered Montalona.com for the new home of this web site.
 The cellar site of the Rogers home is located on Robert Rogers Rd. approximately 1/2 mile west of Montalona Rd.

 This site started in 2004 by a 5th great grandson of Col James Rogers U.E.
 The Lord Dorchester in the proclamation of 1789 granted all descents, male and female, of persons who lived in colonial America prior to the Revolution and fought for the Royal Standard in the American Revolution, the right to use the initials U.E. after their name.
 U.E. stands for Unity of the Empire and is sometimes referred to as UEL or United Empire Loyalists which is an association of U.E. members.
 In this site all direct descendants of Col James Rogers have a U.E. after their name, also note descendants that did not fight for the crown and remained in America do not carry this title.
+Some descendant's names are also followed by S.A.R. or D.A.R. signifying those who are eligible for membership in the Sons or Daughters of the American Revolution.
 Books about the Rogers Family are at the bottom of each page.

 The Works of Rev. David McGregor 1710 - 1777